mpercy/jira-migration-tools/README.md

    6. Expand to show a list of all modules
    7. Enable the 2 modules needed to enable JSON export (the names of the modules might differ depending on versions).
       In version 6.4.12 they are called **JSON (searchrequest-json)** and **JSON (issue-json)**.
-2. **As an admin user**, run a search and choose export as JSON.
+2. **As an admin user**, run a search and choose Export > JSON.
 Do this for only 1000 issues at a time (JIRA does not support exporting more than 1000 per search).
-If you wish to **exclude** any issues from your export, apply those filters at this time.
+You can formulate such a search request with syntax like `project = KUDU AND id > KUDU-1000 AND level is EMPTY order by id ASC`.
+If you wish to **exclude** any issues from your export, apply those filters at this time (the "level is EMPTY" clause in the above example only includes issues which do not have a Security Level defined).
 Repeat until you have JSON files containing all of the issues. **After you do this, you may want to disable the export plugins again**, because “regular” (non-admin) users will see the JSON export button, but they will get an error if they attempt to use it, which may be confusing.
 3. Define the "Resolution" mappings between the instances.
 This is a manual process.
 Since Resolution IDs are global for all projects on a given instance, this only has to be done once per pair of JIRA instances (as